Anirudha1509/Anirudha-Kulkarni-VSDSquadron-Mini-internship/README.md

 # Anirudha-Kulkarni-VSDSquadron-Mini-internship

 Task 1
-task: To install RISC-V toolchain
+\t task: To install RISC-V toolchain
 status: done

 then a c program to calculate sum of 1 to n numbers is compiled and the snapshot of the output of the code is atteched.